Meikipop Guide

 • OCR provider - Choose between Google Lens, meikiocr (local), or OwOCR (WebSocket)

-Anki Mining Fork
+Anki Mining Forks

 • Anki card creation (Alt+A) - Captures screenshots and context sentences